By CHRISTOPHER TITMUSS - July 24, 2017

 3) This is the pressure to convert people into consumers.
-The measurement of a human beings is by consumption.
-We have the tradition of the Buddha Sassana.
+The measurement of a human being is by consumption.
+We have the tradition of the Buddha Sasana.
 We have the tradition of the monks and nuns, who say ‘NO’ to consumerism.
 It is a powerful statement.
 We have to learn to live in a different way.
-As Tan Ajahn Buddhadasa said: “We have to make the shift from selfishness from the selflessness We have to make our priority in life and commitment to show less for me and more for you.
-That is what Buddhadasa said to me once.
-‘Less for me the more to you.'
+As Tan Ajahn Buddhadasa said: “We have to make the shift from selfishness to selflessness.
+We have to make our priority in life and commitment, to show less for me and more for you.”
+That is what Buddhadasa once said to me.
+“Less for me the more to you.”

-This is Ajahn Christopher’s questions to the Buddhadasa.
-I interviewed him during the late 1980’s.
-Ajahn Christopher asked Buddhadasa “What do you see the roles of the monks and nuns in the contemporary society?”
+This is Ajahn Christopher’s question to the Buddhadasa (I interviewed him during the late 1980s).
+Ajahn Christopher asked Buddhadasa: ‘What do you see the roles of the monks and nuns in the contemporary society?’

 He replied: “Their role is to be an example of living a life beyond all problem so that others will look within and live in the same way.
 Selfishness in the world is to be destroyed.
 Otherwise, the world will be destroyed.”
 (Applause).
 The Master has spoken.

-Then, let’s go to the education.
+Then, let’s go to education.
 I have some views on education.
 I had the privilege of leaving school at the age of 15 years.
 A few years ago, Oxford University kindly invited to me to give a talk on Mindfulness.
-In the middle of the talk, I asked: “Is Oxford University an ego-making factory?”
+In the middle of the talk, I asked: ‘Is Oxford University an ego-making factory?’

 To our beloved academics.
-We listen to the lovely talks.
+We listened to the lovely talks.
 We listened to very beautiful meetings in the hall here.

 I spoke with Ajahn Buddhadasa.
 I had this conversation with him that I am going to quote in a moment or two.
-In speaking with him, there is little danger for the academics, school teachers, professors and translator and all those who work with students.
+In speaking with him, there is a little danger for the academics, school teachers, professors and translators and all those who work with students.

 The danger is that the mind knows a lot but practice and experience is less.
-It is the problem with the university life.
-We can know much in our head but in the deep of our being, we don’t know.
+That is the problem with university life.
+We can know much in our head but in the depth of our being, we don’t know.

 We need a radical change in thinking and attitude in university life.
-One of the contributions that beloved academics can make is please, bring in (actual, first-hand) experiences.
-The language of economics, sustainability, politics, finance, global issues are important issues.
+One of the contributions that beloved academics can make is please, bring in actual, first-hand experiences.
+The languages of economics, sustainability, politics, finance, global issues are important issues.
 But I have to say, as a political activist, it is not the language in the street.
 It is the language in the book.
 It is the language in the university.
 It is the language in politics.
-We have to explore the language and most importantly ask: “What is the person’s experience in relationship to these subjects?”
+We have to explore the language and most importantly ask: ‘What is the person’s experience in relationship to these subjects?’